TheOdinProject/curriculum/javascript/organizing-js/classes.md

 After this lesson and completing the assignments, you will be able to:

 - Describe the pros and cons of using classes in JavaScript.
-- Briefly discuss the difference between JavaScript's object creation differs from a language like Java or Ruby.
+- Briefly discuss how JavaScript's object creation differs from a language like Java or Ruby.
 - Explain the differences between using a class to define a constructor and other prototype methods.
 - Explain what "getters" & "setters" are.
 - Understand what computed names and class fields are.